gemhunter/gemhunter/README.md

 *gemhunter* is written completely in Python, making use of the PLY (Python Lex-Yacc) package.

+##Instructions to run
+To run, run the following command:

+	./compile test/NAME_OF_TEST_FILE.rb

+This will give a file NAME_OF_TEST_FILE.s in the root folder with the MIPS assembly code.

+To simulate the MIPS code on SPIM simulator, use the following command:

+	spim -file NAME_OF_TEST_FILE.s

 ##Language Features:
 -	Imperative and object-oriented paradigm